Azure/ResourceModules/modules/machine-learning-services/workspaces/computes/README.md

-# Machine Learning Workspaces Computes `[Microsoft.MachineLearningServices/workspaces/computes]`
+# Machine Learning Services Workspaces Computes `[Microsoft.MachineLearningServices/workspaces/computes]`

 This module deploys a Compute for a Machine Learning Workspace.